Claim: Weah’s Government Endorses Gay Rights at Democracy Summit

 They had discussions on many things, including democracy.

-Count eight of the document was evident when it spoke to protecting the sexual orientation of all persons.
+Count eight of the document was evident when it spoke to protecting the sexual orientation of all people.

 Count eight states, “To promote respect for human rights and equality for all individuals and combat all forms of discrimination and exclusion on any grounds, consistent with international human rights law, including multiple and intersecting forms of discrimination, including based on gender, race, ethnicity, color, religion or belief, national or social origin, property, birth, indigeneity, disability, sexual orientation, gender identity and expression, pregnancy, political opinion, class, genetic information, or age, and promote inclusion and the full and equal participation of all individuals in marginalized or vulnerable situations, including internally displaced persons.”